Data Quality Metric Library

 Specific comments on the metric

-This metric only interrogates roads with a road type of "L" if a Local Authority or "S" if a State Highway.
+This metric only interrogates roads with a Local road type.
 Paths, walkways, and other parts of the network with a different road type are currently excluded.

 2021/22 Changes